-Main product categories include functional cabinet hardware and assembly products for the manufacture of furniture and kitchen cabinets, decorative hardware products, high-pressure laminates, decorative and functional panels, kitchen accessories, ergonomic workstation components, finishing products, whiteboards and tackboards.
-Richelieu also specializes in the manufacture of a wide variety of veneer sheets and edgebanding products through its subsidiary Cedan Industries Inc. - of components for the window and door industry and mouldings through Menuiserie des Pins Ltée - and of floor protection products through Madico Distribution Inc. In addition, some of the Company's products are manufactured in Asia according to its specifications and those of its customers.
+Main product categories include functional cabinet hardware and assembly products for the manufacture of furniture and kitchen cabinets, decorative hardware products, high-pressure laminates, decorative and functional panels, kitchen accessories, ergonomic workstation components, finishing products, whiteboards and tackboards, and floor protection products.
+Richelieu also specializes in the manufacture of a wide variety of veneer sheets and edgebanding products through its subsidiary Cedan Industries Inc., and of components for the window and door industry and mouldings through Menuiserie des Pins Ltée.
+In addition, some of the Company's products are manufactured in Asia according to its specifications and those of its customers.